 To narrow down your search, you can filter by protection class and beam angle to find the perfect flood light for you.
 You can use our filter categories on the left for this.

 Our range includes many LED floodlights that are equipped with a motion detector.
 These only start to light up when a person moves around them.
 This makes your lighting even more efficient, as it only shines when it is really needed.

 This saves you further energy costs and significantly extends the life of the LED luminaire.
 If you would like to search for an LED floodlight with sensor right away, you can make use of our filter function on the left.
-To do so, tick the "Yes" box under "Incl. sensor".
+To do so, tick the desired filter option under "Type of sensor".
 Or simply visit our category: LED floodlights with motion sensor

 In which colour temperatures are the LED floodlights offered?

 Our LED floodlights come in three different colour temperatures: warm white (3,000 K), cool white (4,000 K) and daylight white (6,500 K).
 These are recommended for different areas of application: